ministryofjustice/analytics-platform-control-panel/doc/docker.md

 ## AWS setup

 Control Panel needs AWS credentials to change S3 bucket IAM permissions, according to user requests.
-When this runs in the cluster it can get them using kube2iam.
-But when you run locally you'll need to provide AWS credentials that give access to the mojanalytics account.
-Typically you'll use configure to use your Landing Account User and use AssumeRole to the mojanalytics account.
+When it runs in our k8s cluster it can get temporary creds by making a call to kube2iam, which runs in our cluster.
+But when you run Control Panel locally you'll need to provide AWS credentials that give access to the 'data' AWS account (also known as 'mojanalytics').
+The general plan is to configure an AWS access key for your AWS Landing Account's User, and then use AssumeRole to switch to the 'data' (mojanalytics) account.

 You can test what AWS Account is currently configured on your command-line, like this: